Louis XII: Early wars

 The presence of several French garrisons in southern Italy, the remnants of Charles VIII's first invasion of Italy, provided Louis XII with a toehold in southern Italy from which he hoped to enforce his claim to the Kingdom of Naples.
 However, Louis first had to deal with a recurring problem in northern Italy.
 In 1406, the city of Pisa was conquered by Florence but had been in constant revolt almost ever since.
 In 1494, the Pisans successfully overthrew the Florentine governors of the city.
 The Florentines requested aid from the French to recapture Pisa, as the city of Florence had long been an ally of France in Italian affairs.
 However, Louis and his advisers were miffed at Florence because in the recent fight against Sforza, Florence had chosen to abandon France and remain strictly neutral.
 The French knew that they would need Florence in the coming campaign in the Kingdom of Naples – French troops would need to cross Florentine territory on their way to Naples and they would need Florentine agreement to do so.
 Accordingly, a French army including 600 knights and 6,000 Swiss infantrymen under the command of Sire de Beaumont was sent to Pisa.
 On 29 June 1500, a combined French and Florentine force laid siege to Pisa and set up batteries around the town.
 Within a day of opening fire, the French batteries had knocked down 100 feet of the old medieval walls surrounding the city.
 Even with the breach in their walls, the Pisans put up such a determined resistance that Beaumont despaired of ever taking Pisa.
 On 11 July 1500, the French broke camp and retreated north.
 The diversion to Pisa and the failure there emboldened opponents of the French in Italy.
 Pursuing the claim to the Kingdom of Naples had become politically impossible until some of the opponents were neutralized.
 One opponent in particular was Spain.
 It was at this point, in 1500, that Louis XII pursued the claim of his immediate predecessor to the Kingdom of Naples with Ferdinand II, the King of Aragon and with Queen Isabel of Castile, ruler of Spain.

 On 11 November 1500, Ferdinand II and Louis XII signed the Treaty of Granada, which brought Spain into Italian politics in a big way for the first time.
-Louis XII was severely criticized by contemporary historians including Niccolò Machiavelli; Machiavelli's criticism of Louis XII is contained in his work The Prince.
+Louis XII's attempts at conquest was analyzed by contemporary historians including Niccolò Machiavelli; Machiavelli's critique of Louis XII is contained in his work The Prince.